lexipenia/kharms-bot/README.md

 # kharms-bot

 A modified version of the [Kierkegaard repetition bot](https://github.com/lexipenia/repetition-bot-2).
-Rather than insert a long string of blank characters to guarantee non-identity of tweets, this bot uses two space characters and places them between the words.
-The real non-identity them comes from random numbers of zero-width spaces.
-(Twitter strips blank strings at the end of tweets, so putting the spaces there won't work.)
+Rather than insert a long string of blank characters to guarantee non-identity of tweets, this fractures the tweet by inserting random numbers of zero-width spaces between its characters.

+I'm assuming that the Twitter API doesn't like this sort of thing, so am sticking with the Selenium approach, which so far has worked well for Søren.

 ## `config.py` and `chromedriver` location